 - Put a reminder to celebrate IVMDay on November 5 in the signature line of your emails.

-- Prepare celebratory gift bags for the Volunteer Programme Manager so that they can have a treat on the special day.
+- Prepare celebratory gift bags for the Volunteer Programme Manager so that they can have a treat on this special day.

 - Encourage your local VolunteerCentre to host an event and then encourage as many Volunteer Programme Managers as you can to attend.
 Take lots of photos and remember to use them to publicise IVMDay the following year.